VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog3tools.md

 This looks fine, right?
 Well, mostly, yes.
 But it will probably not act as you want because after saying "Hello World!" there won't be a new line for the terminal to print to.

 It *should* be `char greeting[] = "Hello World!\n";` or `printf("%s\n",greeting);`.
 This is weird, and kind of annoying.

+Actually, it's a bit more complicated than that, because you actually need a `\0` at the end of the string too, but C adds that for us *usually*.
+Again, we'll talk about this later.

 ## Example 3: Stupid Code is Still Valid Code